Acron3/gloomtracker/README.md

 ---

+## Future Development

+I am actively open to recommendations, feature requests, and feedback for future development!
+If you have ideas on how to improve the app or additional tools you'd like to see, please feel free to open an issue or start a discussion.

+---

 ## License

 MIT — feel free to use, modify, and share.

 ---

-> *Gloom Tracker is an unofficial companion app and is not affiliated with Cephalofair Games or the Gloomhaven brand.*
+> _Gloom Tracker is an unofficial companion app and is not affiliated with Cephalofair Games or the Gloomhaven brand._